irenexychen/resource-fiesta/README.md

 ### Women+
-- [Rewriting the Code](https://rewritingthecode.org/): community of women in tech with a fellowship program, mostly active on Facebook
+- [Rewriting the Code](https://rewritingthecode.org/): community of women in tech with a fellowship program, mostly active on Facebook.
+Membership [sign-up](https://airtable.com/shrNUyBv2hzAMKcvV).